 Understand the role of credit management within the business environment.

-Identify the purpose of controlling credit within the business environment.
+Explain the importance of providing credit within the business environment.

-Recognise the impact of credit on costs, profits and liquidity.
+Quantify the impact of offering credit on cost, profitability and liquidity.

 Understand the organisational requirements of credit management functions.

-Identify potential areas of conflict between the credit function and other areas of business.
+Explain how potential areas of conflict between the credit function and other areas of business can be resolved.

-Identify the characteristics of customer service within the credit function.
+Explain how customer service can be achieved within the credit function.

 Understand the impact of legislation on the credit function.

-Identify the current legislation that affects the decision making process when dealing with credit applications.
+Explain the impact of current legislation, on the decision making process when dealing with credit applications.

 Understand how to assess and control risk.

-Identify the risks associated with the provision of trade credit.
+Assess the risks associated with credit provision in export, trade and consumer environments.

-Understand the different documents and systems used for trade credit.
+Understand the different documents and systems used for trade, export and consumer credit.

-Explain the purpose and features of documents used in trade credit.
+Assess the design and purpose of documents used in trade, export and consumer credit.

-Describe the content and purpose of a customer master file.
+Evaluate the importance of a customer master file.

-Describe the principal features of a sales ledger/accounts receivable system assists the operations of credit function.
+Explain how the principal features of a sales ledger/accounts receivable system assists the operations of credit function.

 Understand collection and recovery methods.

-Describe how to deal with non-payment and disputes.
+Explain how to manage reasons for non-payment and disputes.

-Describe the steps for debt recovery through the County Court and High Court in a range of circumstances.
+Explain the steps for debt recovery and enforcement through the County Court and High Court in a range of circumstances.